 By 1836, Pugin had formulated his ideas on architecture, and in that year he published Contrasts, which was virtually his manifesto as a Catholic Gothic architect.
 In it, he set out to prove that 'the degraded state of the arts in this country is purely owing to the absence of Catholic feeling', and that the Gothic style of architecture was the only one appropriate for a Christian country to adopt.
 Classical architecture, he argued, was irredeemably pagan and unsuited to express Christian social values.
 Contrasts brought Pugin's ideas to a wide audience, and as the new champion of Catholic architecture he was rapidly taken up by Catholic patrons including Charles Scarisbrick.
 In 1836 he designed the roofed stone garden seat at the north side of Scarisbrick Hall, and also the fireplace in the Great Hall.
 On 24 April 1837 he noted in his diary 'Began Mr Scarisbrick's house'.
 Pugin began work on Thomas Rickman's existing west wing, to which he added the library bay window, the garden porch and north-west turret, as well as external and internal decoration.
 Also in 1837 he designed the south front of the Hall; although this was further embellished when built.
 The problems of planning the building were considerable, as it was the client's wish to preserve the old part of the Hall, and any new work had to take this into account.
 Pugin's solution was to provide a north-south and east-west corridor connecting the old and new parts of the Hall on both ground and first floors.
 The problem of lighting these corridors was solved with masterly ingenuity; Pugin put skylights over the east-west corridor and a glazed turret over the point where the corridors crossed.
 He then made the upper corridor floor half the width of the one beneath and introduced superbly carved bracket supports between which light could fall into the lower corridor.
 In 1838 Pugin proceeded to design the north elevation and this was followed by the Clock Tower in 1839.
 This has since been replaced with a more spectacular tower by E. W. Pugin (his son), but the original appears in the carved view of the Hall on the main staircase at Scarisbrick.
 It apparently had a steeply pitched roof over the clock stage, and was the prototype for the clock tower of the Houses of Parliament.
 Drawings of 1840 show Pugin working on the windows of the Great Hall, and designing the series of attractive and humorous carvings that ornament the bosses on its exterior.
 This vast room was planned as a banqueting hall, and so the bosses all show scenes concerned with eating and drinking.
 In the same year Pugin made designs for the main staircase and staircase roof, although there were two spiral staircases leading from the Oak Room and the North Library in the West Wing to his bedroom suite above.
 In 1841 Pugin was engaged in designing the leaded windows of the Library.
 There is a range of very attractive geometric patterns in the leading of casements at Scarisbrick.
 After this there comes a gap in the dated drawings.
 His work was in demand from other clients, and although he continued to work at Scarisbrick until at least 1845, the first impetus was gone and Charles Scarisbrick's generosity seems to have been wearing thin.
 From 1844 onwards Pugin was involved in the tremendous task of designing the interior decoration and furniture for the new Houses of Parliament.
 He kept up his own busy architectural practice and finding time to write more books.
 Once asked why he kept no clerk to help him, Pugin replied: "Clerk, my dear sir, clerk, I never employ one.
 I should kill him in a week."

 In 1837 he made the acquaintance of the authorities of St Mary's College, Oscott, Sutton Coldfield, Warwickshire where his fame as a writer had preceded him.
 He found there men in sympathy with his ideas about art and religion.
 The president, Rev. Henry Weedall, was so impressed by him, that he accepted his services for the completion of the new chapel and for the decorations of the new college, which was opened in 1838.
 He designed the apse with its effective groinings, the stained glass of the chancel windows, the decorated ceiling, the stone pulpit, and the splendid Gothic vestments.
 He constructed the reredos of old wood-carvings brought from the Continent, he placed the Limoges enamels on the front of the super-altar, he provided the 17th century confessional, altar rails, and stalls, the carved pulpit (from St Gertrude's, Louvain), the finest in England, as well as the ambries and chests of the sacristy (see "The Oscotian", July, 1905).
 He built both lodges and added the turret called "Pugin's night-cap" to the tower.
 Above all he inspired superiors and students with an ardent enthusiasm for his ideals in Gothic art, liturgy, and the sacred chant.
 Tradition points out the room in which on Saturday afternoons he used to instruct the workmen from Hardman & Co. of Birmingham in their craft.
 The president appointed him Professor of Ecclesiastical Antiquities (1838-44).
+Don't forget, we sell Pugin in cheap framed prints.
 While at the "Old College" he gave his lectures in what is now the Orphans' Dining Room, and at the new college in a room which still bears in the inscription "Architectura".
 This association with one of the leading Catholic colleges in England afforded him valuable opportunities for the advancement of his views.

 Much discussion has arisen concerning the claims of Pugin to the credit of having designed the Houses of Parliament at Westminster.
 The old Palace of Westminster had been destroyed by fire in 1834; plans for the new buildings were invited, and those of Charles (later Sir Charles) Barry received the approval of the Commissioners from among about 84 competitors.
 Work on the new parliament started in 1840 and Queen Victoria formally opened its two houses in 1852.
 At the outset Barry called in Pugin (1836-37) to complete his half-drawn plans, and he further entrusted to him the working plans and the entire decoration (1837-52).
 Pugin himself wrote: "Barry's great work was immeasurably superior to any that I could at the time have produced, and had it been otherwise, the Commissioners would have killed me in twelve months" ' [by their opposition and interference].
 Pugin's biographer Rosemary Hill (God's Architect: Pugin and the Building of Romantic Britain (2007)) shows that Barry may have designed the Palace as a whole and that only he could coordinate such a large project and dealing with its difficult paymasters, but he relied entirely on Pugin for its Gothic interiors, wallpapers and furnishings, including the royal thrones and the Palace's clock tower in which Big Ben hangs.
 It is very close in form to earlier Pugin designs, including one for Scarisbrick Hall.
 The tower was Pugin's last design before descending into madness and dying.
 In her biography, Hill quotes Pugin as writing of what is probably his best known building: "I never worked so hard in my life [as] for Mr Barry for tomorrow I render all the designs for finishing his bell tower and it is beautiful."